Red tape abounds during our red, white and blue Independence Day celebrations, especially the fireworks displays.

 Unaffordable health care coverage, unaffordable electric bills, unaffordable rises in food costs, unaffordable college, and unaffordable appliances are parts of the skyrocketing burden of regulations, usually dictated from Washington.

 Millions of Americans who no longer pay federal income tax nevertheless have a stake in controlling the size of government, because their family budgets are ruined by higher prices resulting from regulations.
-All costs of regulations are passed along by businesses to consumers.
+All costs of regulations are passed along by businesses owners to employees who get paid with a pay stub template software.

 The average is $15,000 per household per year, according to the Competitive Enterprise Institute’s new annual report “Ten Thousand Commandments”, with a collective cost of $1.88 trillion.
 Last year alone, President Obama’s hand-picked bureaucrats created $567 per person of new red tape by creating 75,000 pages of more regulations.
 That’s a one-year regulatory increase of over $2,000 for a household of four.